hakant/hakant.github.io/source/hire-me/index.markdown

 published: false
 ---

+Hi, I'm Hakan.
+I’m a software developer & architect with a passion for building quality software as effectively as possible.

+I have over a decade of experience building software applications and have served as a lead developer on a number of large software projects.
+Please take a look at [my LinkedIn profile](https://www.linkedin.com/in/hakantuncer/) for a list of recommendations that I've received.

-This page covers a list of my skills and interests.
-I'm available for new projects where I can add significant value, meet people and learn new things.
+I'm available for new projects where I can add significant value, work with amazing people and build things that I'll be proud of.

 You can shoot me an [email](mailto:hakantuncer@gmail.com) or a [tweet](https://twitter.com/hakant) to contact me.
 I'll be happy to talk to you or answer your questions.

+Obviously this is by no means an exhaustive list but here are a few things that makes me tick and some ways that I can help you and your development team:

 ## Skills

-The following table contains a list of technologies, platforms and patterns that I’ve got hands-­on experience with:
+The following table contains a list of technologies, platforms and patterns that I’ve got __hands-­on__ experience with:

 <div class="table-responsive">
 <table class="table table-bordered table-striped">